IIT-PKD-Software-Engg/Cloud/Azure Cloud Library Documentation.md

-# Azure Cloud Library Documentation
+# SE Cloud Library Documentation

 ## Overview
 This documentation covers the implementation and usage of seven core functions for interacting with Azure Blob Storage through a custom Cloud Service interface.
 The service is designed to handle basic blob storage operations with proper logging and error handling.